SonkeWohler/smallProjectsLibrary/README.md

 # smallProjectsLibrary
 Since I haven't programmed for fun since my father died, I figure I should start doing that again.
 Anything small I'll put in here.

-These are small projects with small contributions at a time, so I won't usually bother with PRs.
+These are small projects with small contributions at a time, so I won't usually bother with PRs or separate branches.

+Why don't I use gists?
+When I started this repo I hadn't discovered them yet.

 ## cmd - batch files
 ### Matrix